TITAN-FZJ/TITAN/README.md

 !   kpoints     - Write kpoints and weights into files                          !
 !   lineargfsoc - Adds linear order SOC in the GF                               !
 !   linearsoc   - Adds linear order SOC in the susceptibility                   !
+!   hfresponses - Use Hartree-Fock response functions                           !
+!   ontheflysc  - Writes intermediate self-consistency steps to file            !
 !   rotatemag   - Rotate the magnetization to the direction of the field        !
+!   nolb        - Remove Orbital Zeeman from the hamiltonian                    !
 !===============================================================================!
 !
 LATTICE DEFINITIONS                               !
 !
 For spin quantization and direction of in-plane electric field        !